yohannes4321/forward-and-backward-propagation/README.md

+This project demonstrates the concepts of Forward Propagation and Backward Propagation in deep learning.
+These two processes are essential in training neural networks efficiently.

+Forward Propagation
+Input Layer → Receives the input data.
+Hidden Layers → Apply weights, biases, and activation functions to transform the data.
+Output Layer → Produces the final prediction.
+The goal of forward propagation is to pass input through the network and compute the output.

+Backward Propagation
+After getting the output, we compare it to the actual values and calculate the error.
+Backward Propagation helps adjust the weights to minimize this error.

+Steps:
+Compute the Loss → Compare predicted output with actual labels.
+Calculate Gradients → Determine how much each weight contributes to the error.
+Update Weights → Adjust weights to improve future predictions.
 Forward Propagation (Computing Predictions)
 Forward propagation is the process of passing input data through the network to compute the predicted output.
 Z =wx+b